cloudfoundry/diego-notes/README.md

 #### Polling vs Events

 The Rep keeps the BBS up-to-date via two mechanisms: polling and events.
-This is complicated by the fact that events can come in while the poller is *fetching* state from its two sources (BBS & Executor).

-As a result, when polling the Rep may have a stale copy of the containers and/or a stale copy of the BBS.
-To be safe it should always validate a decision it is about to make.
-This is *especially* important when deleting an `INITIALIZING/CREATED/RUNNING` container.
+When polling the Rep fetches the list of all containers and reconciles each container with its entry in the BBS.
+The Rep serializes this work on a per-container basis, so if an event occurs while the Rep's poller is processing a container there is no race.
+At worst the Rep will attempt to reconcile twice - wasteful, perhaps, but safe.
+When reconciling the Rep always fetches the latest Container state and BBS state.

 ## LRPs